Sadashivgad: Early history

 Cintacora as known to the Portuguese was a very old port and was also known as Chitrakul(Chittakula) and Sindpur.
 When Sadashivgad was built in this area, the village also came to be known by that name.

 A fort existed at Cintacora which was captured and burnt by the Portuguese in 1510.
-They called it Pir fort due to the Muslim Dargah(Tomb of a Sufi Saint Shahkaramuddin) they found there - & was known in Portuguese language as Forte de Piro or Pito.
+They called it Pir fort due to the Muslim Dargah (tomb of a Sufi saint Shah Karamuddin) they found there - and was known in Portuguese as Forte de Piro or Pito.

 The creek at the mouth of the Kali River was a trading center from early days.
 It came into greater prominence after Sadashivgad was built and the Portuguese realized the advantages of its sheltered harbor.

-Early Trade
+Early trade

 In 1638 a rival English trading body, the Courteen Association, established a factory at Karwar.
 Muslin was the chief commodity purchased but Karwar was also a source for pepper, cardamom, cassier and coarse blue cotton cloth.
 Situated on India's west coast, 50 miles south-east of Goa, Karwar was noted for its safe harbour.
 In 1649 the Courteen Association united with the Company and Karwar became a Company factory.

-Maratha Influence
+Maratha influence

 Having marched from Bednore in the south, visiting on his way the sacred temple at Gokarna, Shivaji seized Ankola and the next day came to Karwar (then known as Kadwad).
 Both the East India Company and Sher Shah, the sardar of Bijapur, were very much alarmed at this sudden development.
 They collected huge amount and offering it to Shivaji, prayed that they may be spared.
 Satisfied at the recognition of his authority, Shivaji crossed the Kali River and conquered Sadashivgad on 21 February 1665;

-Portuguese & East India Company Rule
+Portuguese and East India Company rule

 Owing to the hostility of the Raja of Sonda, the factory was closed in 1720 and was not reopened until 1750.
 War broke out in the meanwhile between the Portuguese and the Raja of Sonda.
 The Raja of Sonda had helped the English establish a factory in Karwar.
 This was not liked by the Portuguese.
 In May 1752 the Portuguese sent a fleet and captured the Sonda fort, Sadashivgad but was given back on restoration of peace when the Portuguese were allowed to build a fort at Bhatkal.
 The Portuguese claimed the monopoly of the Karwar trade and as they were in a position to enforce their claim, the English agent was withdrawn.

 It passed on to Tipu Sultan in 1793 and finally to the East India Company in 1799 after the Battle of Seringapatam in which Tipu died.